winstxnhdw/BotAQ/README.md

 An attack is performed on Am-Boss and checked if Am-Boss is killed for every attack.
 If Am-Boss is not killed, the function is repeated.

 ### Repeat
 If Am-Boss is killed, the steps are repeated without the setting the loadout again.
 This cycle eventually stops when the maximum daily limit of fighting Am-Boss is reached.
+Player has the choice whether to keep last exp gained

 ## Future Works
 There may be plans to use a Optical Character Recognition (OCR) engine or deep-learning model to recognise certain texts and improve the versatility of this project.
+There are plans to switch to the game's timezone for easier saving of user data.